DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Related Work

 To lower the barrier to authoring dashboards, an increasing amount of work has focused on automating this process.
-For example, Karer\etal~\cite{Karer:2021:Insight} attempted to construct chart views based on given tabular data.
-The application of rule-based methods integrates visualization knowledge into the design of metrics and the consequent chart recommendations.
-ChartStory~\cite{Zhao:2023:ChartStory} applied established design principles into an advanced framework for crafting data stories in comic style.
-DataShot~\cite{Wang:2020:DataShot} used template-based method for generating data fact sheets.
-Calliope~\cite{Shi:2021:Calliope} applied Monte Carlo tree search to extract data insights from customized metrics.
-In recent years, researchers have explored machine learning-based methods for dashboard generation.
-Bidirectional long short-term memory models were applied in MultiVision~\cite{Wu:2022:MultiVision} for multiple-view visualization generation by combining single charts with high rank scored by the model.
+The application of rule-based methods integrates visualization knowledge into the design of metrics and the consequent chart recommendations~\cite{Wang:2020:DataShot,Zhao:2023:ChartStory,Shi:2021:Calliope,10.1145/2702123.2702149}.
+Researchers have explored machine learning-based methods for dashboard generation.
+Bidirectional long short-term memory models were applied in MultiVision~\cite{Wu:2022:MultiVision} for multiple-view visualization generation by combining single charts with high rank scores.
 DashBot~\cite{Deng:2023:DashBot} employed reinforcement learning methods integrating domain knowledge to dashboard generations.
 Additionally, natural language processing models can be applied to data feature extraction or recommendation next-step queries for dashboard exploration~\cite{Srinivasan:2019:Augmenting, wang:2022:interactive}.
+Data Illustrator~\cite{Liu:2018:DataIllustrator} proposed a vector drawing method that employs lazy data binding to visualization generation.
+LADV~\cite{Ma:2021:LADV} enables the identification and generation of dashboard templates from users' hand sketches, thus facilitating efficient ideation and authoring.
+We continue to explore LLMs for the automation of dashboard authoring, focusing specifically on design prototyping and investigating dashboard generation via natural language input.